Jaseci-Labs/jaseci/jaseci_kit/jaseci_kit/modules/entity_extraction/README.md

     ```
     actions load module jaseci_kit.ent_ext
     ```
-### **3. Train, Test and Validate model**
+### **3. Few-shot classification `(Train, Test and Validate model)`**

-For this tutorial we are going to train ther model on train dataset and validate the model on validation dataset and final test dataset on test dataset.
+For this tutorial we are going to train the model on train dataset and validate the model on validation dataset and final test model on the test dataset.

 * **Creating Jac Program**
     1. create a file by name `flair_ner.jac`